15 July 1987

 Home ranch

-John Paugh was very active in the sheep industry.
-I saw him once or twice at at the ASI convention.
-He was older then.
+John Paugh was very active in the Montana and US sheep industry.
+I saw him once or twice in later years at the ASI convention.
 I don't know that he recognized me.
 He passed away in 2015.
 His son still runs the ranch.

 ------------------------------------